cern-eos/eos/doc/releases/beryl-release.rst

 +++++++++

 - fix exclusive lock held around fallocate delaying all writes and opens during an fallocate call
+- fix SEGV in readlink call when an errno is returned

 New Features
 ++++++++++++